 Audit Fees.
-Audit fees include fees billed to us by EisnerAmper in connection with its annual audit of our financial statements and procedures related to our regulatory filings, including regulatory filings and the comfort letter for our 2011 public offering.
-The aggregate fees billed to us by EisnerAmper for such audit services rendered for the fiscal years ended December 31, 2011 and 2010 were \$232,727 and \$53,000, respectively.
+Audit fees include fees billed to us by EisnerAmper in connection with its annual audit of our financial statements and procedures related to our regulatory filings, including regulatory filings and the comfort letter for our 2012 at-the-market sales program and our 2011 public offering.
+The aggregate fees billed to us by EisnerAmper for such audit services rendered for the fiscal years ended December 31, 2012 and 2011 were \$198,288 and \$232,727, respectively.